jrodan/pac-vothing-core/README.md

 - to see the complete dependencies resolved by npm open https://github.com/jrodan/pac-vothing-client/package.json

 ## Development Setup
+- Install MySQL and create a new Database and corresponding user.
+- Import DDL from /pac-vothing-core/vothing-dist/sql/vothing-db-0.0.1.sql
 - Install WildFly 10.0.0Final
 - Set mysql datasource "java:/MysqlDS" in the standalone.xml in the server
 - The private server key has to be set as server JVM parameter "vothing.server.private.key"